toobstar/aws-scripts/README.md

 3. Each business will have different requirements for how to track cost.
 In this example the [filters](cost_filters.py) define the type of activity, and then each activity type is tagged as either a fixed or variable cost.

-- Fixed: can change over time but are correlated to more stable cost drivers that are mostly continuous regardless of what the team are working on that month (e.g. storage & server capacity)
+    **Fixed**: can change over time but are correlated to more stable cost drivers that are mostly continuous regardless of what the team are working on that month (e.g. storage & server capacity)

-- Variable: costs are more highly correlated to the activity of the team (e.g. ad hoc analysis).
+    **Variable**: costs are more highly correlated to the activity of the team (e.g. ad hoc analysis).
 In theory if no one worked in that time period the costs would be zero